sureshgv/UCB-CapStone-Project/README.md

 #### Methodology
-In this project, I have used various machine learning models like.
+In this project, I have used various machine learning models as follows:
 * Logistic Regression
 * K-Nearest Neighbors
-* Support Vector Machine
 * Decision Tree
 * Random Forests
 * Naive Bayes